RU2: Methane, nutrients and carbon

 Associate Professor Jon Hawkings

-Jon Hawkings is an Assistant Professor at the University of Pennsylvania, Adjunct Associate Professor at UiT, and assistant lead of RU2 “Landward carbon fate” within iC3.
+Jon Hawkings is an Assistant Professor at the University of Pennsylvania and Associate Professor at UiT through iC3.
 Jon is a biogeochemist with a broad interest in the cycling of elements through the Earth system.
 His current research focuses on the role of glacial meltwater in downstream biogeochemical cycles.
 He takes particular interest in the potential of meltwater to influence the structure and productivity of ecosystems, subglacial biogeochemical weathering processes and their influence on carbon cycling, and the mobilization of nutrients and toxic elements in freshwater environments and export to coastal ecosystems.
 In the past he has been involved with research ranging from biogeochemistry of supraglacial (surface ice) environments (cryoconite – “ice dust”), to ice sheet hydrology (the flow of water and sediment through glaciers) and water quality of groundwater aquifers in the Bahamas.

 Dr Gabrielle Kleber